 Here we list out 4 things you absolutely must know about landlord insurance.

 Landlord Insurance is different from Homeowners Insurance or Renters Insurance.
 Typically Landlord Insurance just covers the building.
-Basic coverage will cover common damages from events like fire, storms, or smoke whereas more expensive coverage will even cover loss of rental income in case your tenant have to move out following an insured event.
+Basic coverage will cover common damages from events like fire, storms, or smoke whereas more expensive coverage will even cover loss of rental income in case your tenant has to move out following an insured event.

 There are often options of adding cover for items and content of the property that is owned by the landlord at an additional cost.

-Coverage for these policies is broken down into three categories.
+The coverage for these policies is broken down into three categories.

 This includes the structure and (when added) furniture, appliances and other major landlord owned possessions.

-Note: This does not cover the tenants property, they need their own separate renters insurance policy for their own personal possessions.
+Note: This does not cover the tenant's property, they need their own separate renter's insurance policy for their own personal possessions.

 We recommend that you advise (or even require) your tenants to purchase renters insurance before moving in.

-This covers any expenses incurred by a tenant or guest being injured on your property.
+This covers any expenses incurred by a tenant or guest is injured on your property.
 This coverage is especially important if your tenant gets injured and claims negligence of property maintenance on your part.
 Accidents happen, and this will cover lawyer fees and medical expenses.

 This is precisely what it sounds like.
 If your tenant is unable or refuses to pay due to one of the perils described earlier in this article this kind of insurance will protect you against revenue loss.

-For landlords there are three main types of insurance.
+For landlords, there are three main types of insurance.
 These are Dwelling Property (DP) 1, 2, & 3.

 DP 1: This is the cheapest form of coverage and covers the basics that we mentioned before in this article.
 Things like Fire, storms, hail, riots, and smoke damage.

 Something to take into consideration is that this kind of coverage only insures your belongings at cash value which takes into account depreciation.
 For example, you purchased an oven for $1000 you would only be covered for the depreciated value.
-It it depreciated by 40%, for example, you would only be covered for $600.
+It depreciated by 40%, for example, you would only be covered for $600.

 DP 2: This is a more comprehensive coverage plan.
-Often including things like burglary, frozen pipes, electrical damage and water damage.
+Often including things like burglary, frozen pipes, electrical damage, and water damage.

-And instead of cash value coverage you are covered for the replacement cost.
+And instead of cash value coverage, you are covered for the replacement cost.
 This will come with a higher premium, but it comes with the assurance that the property will be restored to the same state it was in before any damages occurred.